boldbi/angular-with-aspnet-core-sample/Angular 14/README.md

 ## Important notes

-It is recommended to not store passwords and sensitive information in configuration files for security reasons, in a real-world application.
-Instead, you should consider using a secure application, such as Key Vault, to safeguard your credentials.
+It is recommended not to store passwords and sensitive information in configuration files for security reasons in a real-world application.
+Instead, it would be best if you considered using a secure application, such as Key Vault, to safeguard your credentials.

 ## Online demos